 When choosing materials as regards fire-resistance characteristics as mentioned in litera d, non-flammable materials should be chosen.
 Where flammable materials are used, they should limit the spread of fire and produce little smoke, heat and toxic substances.
 In living quarters, electrical installations should be constructed of halon-free materials.
 The flame spread and smoke development qualities of the materials should be considered when textiles or surface treatment with paint or other coating is used.
-The following standards should be used to determine the technical fire qualities of materials:
+To determine the technical fire qualities of materials NORSOK standard S-001 Chapters 20.4.5 and 20.4.6 should be used.